Doctor’s Quick Picks

 Price-wise, it’s incredibly affordable.
 The starter kit usually runs under $15, and replacement packets cost pennies per use.
 For someone dealing with chronic sinus issues, that’s less than what you’d spend on tissues in a week.

-2. SinuCleanse Soft Tip Neti-Pot – The Beginner-Friendly Choice
+2. SinuCleanse Soft Tip Neti Pot – The Beginner-Friendly Choice

 Here’s something I recommend specifically for people who are nervous about trying nasal irrigation for the first time.
 The SinuCleanse system combines the reliability of traditional neti pots with modern comfort features that make the whole experience much less intimidating.